 Developer contributions will be sought where a development proposal (or a combination of developments) creates an identified need: to secure the mitigation required to address an adverse environmental impact; or to provide for new, extended or upgraded public infrastructure facilities or services.
-Contributions secured through a planning obligation (Section 75 agreement or other legal agreement as necessary) will be consistent with the tests set out in Circular 3/2012: Planning Obligations and Good Neighbour Agreements.
+Contributions secured through a planning obligation or other suitable legal agreement, as necessary, will be consistent with the tests set out in Circular 3/2012: Planning Obligations and Good Neighbour Agreements.
 Developers will be required to make a fair and reasonable contribution (financial or "in kind"), proportionate to the scale and nature of the development, towards these additional costs or requirements, relative to:

 - Affordable housing;

 - Open space and green networks;

 - Leisure, recreation and tourism infrastructure;

 - Education;

+- Biodiversity;

 - Community facilities, including health facilities;

 - Waste management infrastructure;

 - Offsite infrastructure works including transport infrastructure.